VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputAssignPermissionType.md

 # InputAssignPermissionType ==~object~==

-The `InputAssignPermissionType` represents the assignment of a permission.
+This type represents the assignment of a permission.

 ## Fields